dotnet/orleans/Orleans-Streams/Streams-Why.md

 **Flexible stream processing logic**

-Our system should allow multiple ways to express stream processing logic.
-The existing systems we mentioned above limit the developer to write a declarative data-flow computation graph, usually by following a functional programming paradigm.
+Our system should allow multiple ways to express the stream processing logic.
+The existing systems we mentioned above limit the developer to write a declarative data-flow computation graph, usually by following a functional programming style.
 This limits the expressiveness of the processing logic.
 Orleans streams are indifferent to the way processing logic is expressed.
 It can be expressed as a data-flow (e.g., by using [Reactive Extensions (Rx) in .NET](https://msdn.microsoft.com/en-us/data/gg577609.aspx)); as a functional program; as a declarative query; or in a general imperative logic.
 The logic can be statefull or stateless, may have side effects and can trigger external actions.

 **Support for dynamic topologies**

 Our system should allow dynamic evolving topologies.
-The existing systems we mentioned above are usually limited to only static topologies, that are fixed at deploy time and cannot evolve at runtime.
+The existing systems we mentioned above are usually limited to only static topologies that are fixed at deployment time and cannot evolve at runtime.
 For example, imagine a following data-flow graph expressed in one of the above systems:

 ``
 Stream.GroupBy(x=> x.key).Extract(x=>x.field).Select(x=>x+2).AverageWindow(x, 5sec).Where(x=>x > 0.8)